eclipse-keyple/keyple-java/java/component/keyple-plugin/remote-se/core/README.md

 ### Full-Duplex Asynchronous communication

-If you want to implement a Full-Duplex communication protocol, such as Web Sockets for example, then you should use the `KeypleAsyncNode` node and should provide two implementations of the `KeypleAsyncMessageSender` interface, one client side, and another one server side.
+If you want to implement a Full-Duplex communication protocol, such as Web Sockets for example, then you should use:
+* on **client**, the `KeypleClientAsyncNode` node and provide an implementation of the `KeypleClientAsync` endpoint interface;
+* on **server**, the `KeypleServerAsyncNode` node and provide an implementation of the `KeypleServerAsync` endpoint interface;

 ![RemoteSe_Sequence_AsyncNode_API](../../../../../docs/img/remote-se/sequence/RemoteSe_Sequence_AsyncNode_API.svg)

 ### Client-Server Synchronous communication

-If you want to implement a Client-Server communication protocol, such as standard HTTP for example, then you should use client side the `KeypleClientSyncNode` node by providing an implementation of the `KeypleSyncMessageSender` interface, and server side the `KeypleServerSyncNode` node.
+If you want to implement a Client-Server communication protocol, such as standard HTTP for example, then you should use:
+* on **client**, the `KeypleClientSyncNode` node and provide an implementation of the `KeypleClientSync` endpoint interface;
+* on **server**, the `KeypleServerSyncNode` node;

 ![RemoteSe_Sequence_SyncNode_API](../../../../../docs/img/remote-se/sequence/RemoteSe_Sequence_SyncNode_API.svg)

 ## Exchanged data

 The POJO object `KeypleMessageDto` contains data exchanged between **Native SE** and **Virtual SE** components.
-It is built and processed by the plugin and you don't need to modified it.
+It is built and processed by the plugin, and you don't need to modified it.

 ## Annexes